 Search engines may help you find what you’re looking for, but it often comes at a price: your privacy.

-Most of the big search engines today, such as Google, Bing, and Yahoo, are essentially data collection tools.
+Most of the big search engines today are essentially data collection tools for advertising companies.
 Collecting your private data helps these companies to make money on targeted ads, which is a booming industry.
 Unless you are using a private search engine, your data is ending up in the hands of third parties and you are the product.

-Here is the data being collected by some of the larger (not private) search engines:
+Here is the information being collected by some of the larger (not private) search engines:

 - Source IP address